-You can write melodies a capella, which means: vocally without accompaniment of any instruments.
+You can write melodies a capella, which means: vocally without the accompaniment of any instruments.

-Sing the melodies you come up with, in on a tape recorder, without playing your instrument.
+Sing the melodies you come up with, on a tape recorder, without playing your instrument.

 Melodies consist of short melodic phrases, which when put together, form verses or choruses.

 Later on, when you finished writing your melody lines, try to figure out the chords that go with your song.

 If a melody comes to you, but you don’t have lyrics yet, sing “la la la la laaaa”.

 As I touched upon earlier: melody is more important than lyrics.

 You can have the best most fabulous lyrics, but if your melody line is not strong, nobody is going to like the song, and nobody will have any interest whatsoever in listening to what you are saying.

 B. Melody rewriting.

 Never assume that your initial melody cannot be improved.